[mc4wp_form id="1782"]

 $5,148,000 – $274,700 = $4,873,300 remains to spend.

-Did you miss Part 1 of this series?
-Go back here for my first post and watch me spend nearly $1 million on the art of Bill Watterson!
+Did you miss the beginning of this series?
+Go back here for my first post and watch me spend nearly $1 million on Bill Watterson’s art!
+Part 3 was dedicated to Edward Gorey’s original artwork.
+In Part 4, I buy everything drawn by Syd Hoff.
+This post contains some affiliate links.

 About the Author: Benjamin L. Clark writes and works as a museum curator.